dennisteowh/msrcodelibrary/content/about.md

 1. Good Practices for Sharing Code
     1. Describe clearly what your code does and why it is useful.
     1. Provide a Minimal Working Example!
-Present a simple and clear illustration of what your code does and how to use it.
+Present a simple and clear demonstration of your code in action.
     1. Comment your code!
 Some audience might be less familiar with your coding language and would greatly benefit from a well annotated set of code.